Carmine P. Gibaldi, EdD

 Professor of Management, Entrepreneurship, and Organizational Behavior, St. John's University

 Carmine Gibaldi is a professor of management and organizational behavior at St. John's University, an instructor at the Harvard Extension School, an organizational consultant, and a Fulbright Scholar.
 He has over thirty years of experience in the education and corporate consulting sectors, and presently focuses on executive coaching.
 During his career, he has published in the areas of human resource management, career planning and development, strategic planning, organizational development and change, issues related to the changing face of retirement, and the benefits of working with an executive coach.
 His present research and writing is in the areas of fear in the workplace, organizational behavior in a global context, and possible causes of a failure of leadership.
 He has also written and delivered over forty professional papers at international conferences and recently returned from the University of Bologna, Italy, where he carried out a number of professional academic activities as a Fulbright Senior Specialist.
 His educational background is in psychology, management, organizational behavior, understanding the adult learner in the workplace, curriculum and faculty development, and management development (postdoctoral studies at Harvard University).
 He presently teaches and has taught numerous management courses both traditionally (in the classroom), as well as via live web-conference.
-Gibaldi has many personal interests that he is fully engaged in and has sat on many nonprofit boards.
-He presently serves as the board chair of a nonprofit organization in Brooklyn, New York, that provides social services to the poor, pre-k programs, and college scholarships to underprivileged NYC youth.
-He served as an advisor to former mayor Michael Bloomberg and presently serves current New York City mayor Bill deBlasio in a pro-bono advisory capacity.
+Gibaldi has many personal interests that he is fully engaged in, including serving on many nonprofit boards.
+He presently serves as board chair of a nonprofit organization in Brooklyn, New York, that provides social services to the poor, pre-K programs, and college scholarships to underprivileged NYC youth.
+He also sits on the board of Greenwich House in NYC providing insights regarding their educational and arts programs.
+Gibaldi served on mayor Michael Bloomberg's mayor's advisory board, and presently serves on that board for NYC mayor Bill deBlasio.

 - EdD Columbia University